MSLaFaver/BuckshotRouletteMods/README.md

 ## VirtualReality Setup
 The VirtualReality mod uses an OpenXR runtime such as SteamVR to run Buckshot Roulette in full VR.
 To use the mod, download `override.cfg` and place it in the same folder as the patched .exe file.
 The game should then be able to work with an OpenXR compatible HMD (head-mounted display).
 The main menu can be skipped with spacebar, and the base game uses the mouse for interaction.

 This mod was tested on a Quest 2 with a link cable connecting to SteamVR.
-For endless mode, either use the FullCustomizer mod or click to the left after the pill bottle is selected Please report any issues encountered.
+For endless mode, either use the FullCustomizer mod or click to the left after the pill bottle is selected.
+Please report any issues encountered.

 ## FullCustomizer Setup
 The FullCustomizer mod can be configured using the file located at `C:\Users\Username\AppData\Roaming\Godot\app_userdata\Buckshot Roulette - BRML 1.1.1\configs\MSLaFaver-FullCustomizer\user.json`.
 In-game configuration is planned for a future version.